StackCheck StackCheck All Articles

 Unless you're eating salmon daily or taking cod liver oil, you're not hitting the RDA (15 mcg / 600 IU) through food.

-Who's Most at Risk
+Who's at Risk for Low Vitamin D

 • People with darker skin — melanin reduces vitamin D synthesis from sunlight